 Hali has a BA from Simon Fraser University with a major in International Studies and Sociology and a minor in Gerontology.
 Her education has taught her the importance of taking a grassroots approach to development for creating sustainable change.
 She decided to get involved with TPFSL after she visited Sierra Leone and meet the TPFSL students.
 She believes the organization embodies the development practices that have proven to be most effective such as community development and education.
 Hali enjoys travelling, dancing and learning.

 Advisory Board Member

-Adelana is a Sierra Leonean – Canadian who is married with three children and lives in Vancouver, B.C.
+Adelana is a Sierra Leonean – Canadian who is married with three children and lives in Kamloops, B.C.
 He is the Vice President of Smol Pawa Energy Inc. and is also a Specialist Engineer and Business Leader in B.C. and beyond.
 Adelana is committed to issues around unity and service and been involved in infrastructure and social development across Africa and Canada for over 20 years.
 He spends as much time as possible outdoors engaged in sports or gardening, is an avid reader and loves philosophy, art and travel.

-Johan Melissen is a teacher at Surrey Christian School, where he taught Christina Bucholtz.
+Johan Melissen is a teacher at Surrey Christian School, where he taught Christina Ulasi.
 For 14 months in 2008/2009, he and his wife Adrienne lived and volunteered as a teacher and a nurse in Kabala, Sierra Leone.
 As such, he brings local knowledge and experience to the board, as well as a passion for responsible and patient development work.
 As an educator, he knows the impact that a good education can have on individuals and communities, and is committed to seeing TPFSL work toward these positive ends within Sierra Leone.

 Advisory Board Member